-Gay Provincetown – Provincetown Travel Guide Travel Guides > United States > Gay Provincetown – Provincetown Fernando NocedalAt the very tip of Cape Cod, on a beautiful stretch of New England coastline, lies a colourful sandy outpost known as Provincetown.
+Gay Provincetown Provincetown City Guide City Guides > United States > Gay Provincetown Provincetown Fernando NocedalAt the very tip of Cape Cod, on a beautiful stretch of New England coastline, lies a colourful sandy outpost known as Provincetown.
 Clutching compelling history as the first point of landing for the Mayflower pilgrims in 1620 and since becoming an enclave for 19th Century Portuguese sailors, Provincetown has long been home to a thriving gay and artists’ community.
 A bustling but easy-going seaside community, Provincetown is one of America’s most beloved gaycation resort towns for good reason, with its abundance of independent shops, seafood-centric restaurants, acclaimed art galleries, and enthusiastic gay bars.
 Wondering what to see in Provincetown?
 Look no further than Mr Hudson’s Provincetown gay guide.
 Feel like getting away?
 Take a trip planned just for you, and let us do all the work.
 Discover Trip Design Hotels Things to do Things to see Food & Drink Shopping Nightlife Trip Design The best hotels in ProvincetownOne of Provincetown’s many charms is its favouring of small, idiosyncratic inns over cookie-cutter chain hotels.
 If one-of-a-kind is your thing, you’ll find plenty to pique your interest in one of the luxuriously ornate suites at Land’s End Inn.
 Perched atop Gull Hill in the quiet West End, this rambling historic home with its over-the-top Art Nouveau décor and Victorian stained glass, also features expansive porches with ocean views to die for.
 Continuing a watery theme is the Carpe Diem Guesthouse & Spa, hosting rooms inspired by New England sea captains’ voyages to Asia.
 A fusion of refined nautical styles and elegant Asian accents, the guesthouse also boasts made-to-order breakfasts, wine and cheese mixer events and Provincetown’s best-rated spa, Namaste Spa.Centrally located just one block from key Provincetown points of interest on Commercial Street meanwhile, is the vast Crowne Pointe Historic Inn, comprising of six restored Victorian buildings and a main mansion.
 Adults only for ultimate relaxation, hotel facilities include the exclusive Kiehl’s Shui Spa, fine-dining Pointe Restaurant, in-room fireplaces, and a small but lovely outdoor swimming pool.
 Across the street is the gay-owned and operated Brass Key Guesthouse, a luxury lodging with equally stunning grounds and an elegant yet laid-back atmosphere.
 Comprised of nine restored buildings, a terrace courtyard, spa and infinity pool, the Brass Key is also the happy proprietor of Provincetown’s trendiest little gay bar, the Shipwreck Lounge.Another adults-only offering is the 8 Dyer Hotel, a tiny guesthouse tucked away on a quiet side street in a lively area of Provincetown.
 As well as complementary breakfasts and a brunch restaurant on-site, 8 Dyer is also outfitted with a pool, dry sauna and indoor Jacuzzi.
 Within the gallery district, close to all Provincetown points of interest, is The Waterford Inn, a guesthouse merging all the modern comforts with the considerable charm of 1850s sea captain’s mansion.
 Choose a room with a view of the harbour and surrounding historic landmarks.
-Land's End Inn | Photo: Andrew Collins CARPE DIEM Guesthouse & SpaThank you for reading Mr Hudson.Subscribe to Travel Guides or log in to continue reading.
+Land's End Inn | Photo: Andrew Collins CARPE DIEM Guesthouse & SpaThank you for reading Mr Hudson.Subscribe to City Guides or log in to continue reading.
 Subscribe now Log inSpecial SelectionExclusive Mr Hudson offersOut now from gestaltenMr Hudson Explores Browse the Book Explore more Discover the 5 best gay-friendly Caribbean islandsThe stuff of desert island dreams, the Caribbean is where you go to forget all your worldly worries.
 Served by reggae beats and bottomless rum cocktails in the Antilles with added carnival vibes found on the Venezuelan coast, a visit to the Caribbean is never twice the same.
 Read story > Discover the 10 best gay beaches in North America (and where to stay)What’s better than an afternoon spent on America’s sunniest shores, cooling off with a skinny dip in well-oiled gay company?
 Not much, we say.
 Read story > The most beautiful waterfalls in the worldWe want to introduce you to some of the world’s most stunning displays of nature’s force, of rapids flowing from glacial melt, some gushing into canyons and triggering rainbows all the while.
 Read story > Subscribe to our newsletterYou can unsubscribe at any time by clicking the link in the footer of our emails.
 We use Mailchimp as our marketing platform.
 By clicking below to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.